 This can be one of the more challenging aspects of help desk work, as IT staff can sometimes struggle when communicating with nontechnical audiences.
 Look for someone who excels at translating tech speak so topics are easily understandable by everyone.

 3. How do you rate your writing skills?

-Even phone-based positions require a significant amount of written communication, including logging calls and sending emails to senior technicians.
-Ask candidates for examples of their writing abilities — such as blog posts or college papers — to determine their proficiency.
+Even phone-based positions require a significant amount of written communication, including instant messaging or chats with customers, logging calls and sending emails to senior technicians.
+Ask candidates for examples of their writing abilities to determine their proficiency.